PharmaLedger-IMI/helm-charts/charts/ethadapter/README.md

   - SecurityContext
   - Non-root user
   - readonly filesystem
-- Option to mount sensitive/secret via *CSI Secrets Driver* from AWS Secrets Manager, Azure Key Vault, GCP Secrets Manager or HashiCorp Vault (see sample below) instead of using *Kubernetes Secret*.
-See [here](./docs/secret_provider_class/README.md) for full documentation.
+- Option to mount sensitive/secret via *CSI Secrets Driver* from a vault solution like AWS Secrets Manager, Azure Key Vault, GCP Secrets Manager or HashiCorp Vault instead of using *Kubernetes Secret*.
+See [here](./docs/secret_provider_class/README.md) for details.
+- Option to provide `extraResources` like Network Policies.
+See [here](./docs/network_policies/README.md) for details.

 ## How it works